iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> A bit hit and miss regarding recording brisk minutes<br> :date: __2021-03-20 11:28:34__

+> Why does the app recognize a walk as brisk?
+It says if my heart beats fast during my walk this is brisk.
+It doesn't say I have to walk at a specific pace.
+I don't normally do any exercise so even a relatively slow walk can make my heart work more.<br> :date: __2021-03-17 13:51:34__

+> Pretty basic, but keeps track of our daily walks during Covid it's all we need.<br> :date: __2021-03-16 19:53:41__

 > Very informative and encouraging.
 However the app lags a lot.
 Sometimes it doesn't record the walks or minutes I have spent because of cellullar signal problems. :(<br> :date: __2021-03-11 12:50:35__